Posted on:

 Step 2: Open your Google Slides presentation

-Step 3: Click on the slide where you want to add audio
+Step 3: Click the slide where you want to add audio

-Step 4: Go to the Insert menu in the top toolbar
+Step 4: Go to Insert in the top toolbar

 Step 5: Click Audio from the dropdown menu